codacy/docs/docs/organizations/changing-your-plan-and-billing.md

 Choose one of the following options in your organization **Settings**, page **Plan and billing**:

--   **Allow new people to join immediately:** team members with access to the organization on the Git provider can join the organization on Codacy immediately.
+-   **Allow new people to join immediately:** team members with access to the organization on the Git provider can join the organization on Codacy immediately, as long as there are seats available.

 -   **Review join requests from new people:** when team members with access to the organization on the Git provider join the organization on Codacy, an organization owner must manually approve their requests to join on the page **People**.